Resources for homeschooling during the coronavirus pandemic

 Then there is social studies.
 Reading aloud some historical fiction together is a great way to just soak it all in.
 History Pockets are an excellent resource for some hands on fun with history.
 Borrowing a truckload of books from the library on subjects that interest your child will also provide some good instruction.

 Unit studies are ideal for dovetailing subjects and may be just the thing for short term homeschooling so you can involve all your children at once.
 We have a guide on how to cover the 8 Key Learning Areas in a unit study.

 Lastly, PE.
 This may be a bit challenging during times of social distancing, but you can do many things at home together.
-Use the time to practice skills and train for your sports.
+Use the time to practise skills and train for your sports.

 Other fantastic resources can be found at these sites:

 Homeschooling Downunder also has some great Australian homeschool resources.

 Choosing the homeschooling style that suits your family

 Choosing to educate your own children will present so many opportunities and open up the new world of real homeschooling.
 You have so many options and it can be a bit overwhelming to choose how you are to do this homeschooling thing.